diq-kg/trykidgenius.com/src/posts/post1.md

 ---
-slug: "/blog/my-first-post"
+slug: '/blog/my-first-post'
 date: 2020-06-23
-title: "My first blog posrt"
+title: 'My first blog posrt'
-author: "Prasanth Vaaheeswaran"
+author: 'Prasanth Vaaheeswaran'
-avatar: ""
+avatar: ''
 ---

-Hello, world
+### Test title

+This is a paragraph.

+- this
+- is
+- a
+- list